w3c/wai-tutorials/source/index.html.erb.md

 order: 1
 ---

-These tutorials tutorials show you how to create web content that is accessible to people with disabilities and improves the user experience for all audiences.
+These tutorials show you how to create web content that is accessible to people with disabilities and improves the user experience for all audiences.

 -   **[Images](images/index.html):** Graphics and images are an important part of website design.
 In this tutorial, you can learn how to make images accessible, including decorative, linked, and grouped images.